 Board Member Bios

-Katie Boss is one of Grow L+A’s newest board members, joining in September of 2015.
-Katie is the Outcome Broker for the Green & Healthy Homes Initiative (GHHI) of Lewiston-Auburn.
+Katie Boss is the Outcome Broker for the Green & Healthy Homes Initiative (GHHI) of Lewiston-Auburn.
 In her role, she works with diverse local organizations, agencies and community leaders to break the link between unhealthy homes and unhealthy families.
 Her work with GHHI centers around preventing childhood lead poisoning and holistically addressing other health hazards in low-income homes in the urban core of Lewiston and Auburn.

 A resident of Auburn, and a mom, Katie is passionate about supporting the development and growth of L-A. She sees immense potential in this community and tells everyone she can about all the great things that L-A has to offer.
 She is excited to have the opportunity to serve as a board member for Grow L+A and combine her professional experience in healthy homes, her academic background in public health, and her personal passion in community development, in giving back to her new hometown.

 Gisele Guerrette has been an active member of Grow L+A since November 2014.
 She became a member of the Board of Directors in July 2015, and is committed to a leadership role as secretary to the board.